nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

   "printk and dmesg options" and set "Show timing information on printks" which gives the printk messages nice timestamps.

+If you want to make the kernel with a UEFI stub, you need to do things out of order.
+First go to "Power Management and ACPI options" and switch on "ACPI".
+Then you can go back to "Processor type and features" and "EFI runtime service support" and "EFI stub support" should be active.

 ### Building

 Once you've waded through all that, you can just `make -j 8` to build